tinally/Restaurant-Tablet/phase1/readme.txt

 choose a Gradle installation, select the option to "Use default gradle wrapper".
 Once Gradle has finished syncing, the main entrypoint to the program is the class `edu.toronto.csc207.restaurantsolution.Main`.

+## UML
+The UML diagram and PlantUML sources are in the design folder.

 ## Resources

 Resources are stored in the `src/main/resources` folder.
 All the resources currently are configuration files in the